shakfu/cclean/docs/dev/code-review.md

 semantics, `include/cclean/scan.hpp` changes, and callers that copy a result break.

-That is an API break to protect only hand-built targets, which by construction were never reviewed against a displayed list and already carry no identity.
+That is an API break to protect only hand-built targets.
+A target from `scan()` is already covered by the identity check: `scan()` records `device`, `inode` and `has_identity` (`src/scan.cpp:194-196`), and `remove_target()` refuses a descriptor whose `st_dev` and `st_ino` do not match (`src/remove.cpp:151-153`).
+Descending through a replaced root either fails to find the named component or lands on a different object, which is refused.
+If the pair does match, the object reached is the one the scan stat'd and the user confirmed, whatever pathname led there.

+A hand-built target -- one a caller aggregate-initialised rather than took from `scan()` -- leaves `has_identity` false and is checked by type alone.
+That is the only case a retained root descriptor would protect, and such a target was never displayed for review.

+The identity check binds the final component only.
+Interior components are opened `O_NOFOLLOW` but their `st_dev` and `st_ino` are neither recorded nor compared, so a replacement root that reproduces the target's pair under a different interior path passes the check.
+The deletion is then of the object the user reviewed, which is the approved outcome, but the substitution is not detected.
+The closure rests on that outcome, not on detection.

 The CLI cannot reach the gap at all, since it always goes through `scan()`.
 The argument that would reopen this is one about the library's callers.

 ## Changes made